 To immediately treat someone who has fainted from vasovagal syncope, help the person lie down and lift his or her legs up in the air.
 This will restore blood flow to the brain, and the person should quickly regain consciousness.
 The person should lie down for a little while afterwards.

-If you have had episodes of vasovagal syncope, your doctor might tell you how to help prevent fainting.
+If you have had episodes of vasovagal syncope, your doctor might make some suggestions on how to help prevent fainting.
 These might include:

-Occasionally, you may need medications to help control vasovagal syncope.
-However, research on these medications has revealed uncertain benefits in vasovagal syncope.
+Occasionally, you may need medicine to help control vasovagal syncope.
+However, research on these medicines has revealed uncertain benefits in vasovagal syncope.
 These are usually only considered when a person has multiple episodes of fainting.
-Some of the medications your doctor may advise a trial of include:
+Some of the medicines your doctor may advise a trial of include:

-If these medications are ineffective, doctors sometimes try orthostatic training.
+If these medicines are ineffective, doctors sometimes try orthostatic training.
 This method uses a tilt table to gradually increase the amount of time spent upright.
-Rarely, a cardiac pacemaker is necessary.
+Rarely, a heart pacemaker is needed.